The Block Chase

 Currently, AEON is popular at the Bittrex Exchange and there are other ways to obtain it; however, it is recommended that persons in places like Hong Kong (China) and Russia begin to adopt the cryptocurrency -- if you want to keep your lives less complicated.

 Exchanges like Poloniex could adopt AEON, but this writer suspects, based observation over any months, that this will not occur any time soon.
 Poloniex is clearing out older coins to make room for something...but not AEON.
 Reasoning?
 Probably trading volume - at present.

 Additionally, any Exchange could bring in needed revenues by collecting trading fees as AEON sales are increasing, but recently...decreasing.
 This is probably due to Monero's influence and overall ignorance.

-It is suggested that BTC-E, OkCoin.cn, BTC38, BtcTrade, Huobi, CHBTC, BTCC, and BTC100, give AEON and Monero, a good look.
+It is suggested that BTC-E, OkCoin.cn, BTC38, BtcTrade, Huobi, CHBTC, BTCC, and BTC100, give AEON and Monero, take a good look.
 Thus far, it appears that many exchanges have stayed away, however.
+And we should probably write off the Chinese exchanges.

 When was AEON launched - originally?